 |And much more...

 Other activities include Crime Prevention, White Collar Crime, Emergency Field First Aid, Vice, Narcotics, and Canine.

 All Explorers that join may participate in the ride along program with Columbus Police Officers after a three-month probationary period.
 During a ride along, Explorers will see first hand what an officer's daily duties are about.
 Members will see what happens on the street and assist officers with tasks such as paperwork, computer operations, and radio operation.

-Explorers may also aid in investigations, crime scenes, and with traffic and crowd control in certain situations, with all necessary training.
+Explorers may also aid with traffic and crowd control in certain situations, with all necessary training.
 Explorers will also compete in the Explorer's National Conference, which is held every two years.

 For more information, feel free to contact one of the following officers: